 Applicants who have deficiencies in admission requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
 Any deficiencies will be noted on a written response to the student's admission application.

-Note: The Department of Teacher Education requires each student to purchase the Department of Teacher Education Graduate Student Handbook, available in the Hornet Bookstore.
+Note: The Department of Teacher Education requires each student download the Department of Teacher Education Graduate Student Handbook, available on the Department website at http://edweb.csus.edu/edte/forms.html.